NOPP Excellence in Partnering Award

 If you would like to nominate your project for this award, contact the NOPP Program Manager for details and the nomination form.
 Nomination packets are generally due by mid-October and the Award ceremony is held at a major conference such as AGU or Ocean Sciences.

-Check out some of our previous winners and read more about this year’s recipients.
+Check out some of our previous recipients and read more about our current awardee.